buttonsrtoys/gen_expects/README.md

         });
     }

-And `genExpects` walks the widget tree and generates expect statements.
+And `genExpects` walks the widget tree of your test app and generates expect statements.
 Rather than generating a `.dart` test file, `genExpects` outputs to the debug console or terminal:

 	/// Replace your call to generateExpects with the code below. expect(find.byType(MyHomePage), findsOneWidget);